lnferris/ocean_data_tools/paper/paper.md

 compatible with all ``general_`` functions.
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as those from underwater glider surveys) with model output.
+The user draws transects on a map (or passes coordinates as an argument) to build casts from model data.
+This may be used as a cruise planning tool or to facilitate comparison of observations (such as those from underwater glider surveys) with model output.
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].

 ``ocean_data_tools`` has already been used in scientific publications [@Bemis:2020] and [@Crear:2020].
-This toolbox is built for extensibility, and the plan is to continuously add support for additional datasets such as Remote Sensing Systems (http://www.remss.com/) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
+This toolbox is built for extensibility; the plan is to continuously add support for additional datasets such as Remote Sensing Systems (http://www.remss.com/) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
 The source code for ``ocean_data_tools`` has